bowen0701/bowen0701.github.io/_posts/2015-08-03-rstudio-error.md

 layout: post
 comments: true
 title: "Loading R Packages Error on RStudio"
-excerpt: "RStudio's loading package bug and how to resolve it."
+excerpt: "Notes on RStudio's loading package bug and how to resolve it."
 date: 2015-08-03
 mathjax: true
 ---